KlughammerLab/ScraMF/README.md

 2. The second package enables the user to train models using the training Anndata, and then use those models to classify cells.

 #### The first package works on the Anndata for PBMCs which has gone through the regular filtering steps.
 It has the following functions:
-- sex_classifier_pbmc classifies cells into males and females based on the count matrix and adds the prediction column to the test Anndata along with the probabilities of class prediction.
+- scramf_pbmc classifies cells into males and females based on the count matrix and adds the prediction column to the test Anndata along with the probabilities of class prediction.
 ```ruby
 import ScraMF_PBMC as scp